DD2480group1/assignment2/README.md

     - Test that emails can't be sent to invalid email_ids

+## History of Past Builds
+1. Start the main function under src/main/java/DatabaseServer and go to http://localhost:8082/abc
+2. The above link shows you the commit id, branch, timestamp, build information and test information.

 ## Grading
 We are aiming for P+, by implementing the
 1. P7 - CI feature, that is the CI server keeps the history of past builds
 2. P9 - Property (SE), that is most of our commits are linked to an issue describing the commit
+3. P8 - We have been very creative and proud with our work, as none of the members had any prior knowledge and we have worked collectively to achieve this.

 ## Contributions -
 Everyone has contributed to the project and there has been a lot of pair programming.